uwe-e/BSE.Tunes.Client/README.md

 # BSEtunes .NET MAUI client

-This is the .NET MAUI cross platform client of the BSEtunes system.
-With this client you can play singles, whole albums, the content of your self created playlists and randomized, the whole content of your selected BSEtunes.
+This is the .NET MAUI cross platform client of the BSEtunes system, which is our private "neighborhood Spotify".
+With this client you can play single tracks, whole albums, the content of your self created playlists and randomized, the whole content of your selected BSEtunes.

 ![BSEtunes Android Homescreen](/docs/images/android-tabled-home-screen-800.jpg)